15th Five-Year Plan

 The 15th Five-Year Plan, officially the 15th Five-Year Plan for Economic and Social Development of the People's Republic of China, is a set of goals for national economic development.
-The plan covers the years from 2026 to 2030.
-It will be informed by the results of the fifth economic census.
+The plan, abbreviated 15-5, covers the years from 2026 to 2030.

 Drafting

 A preliminary study for the plan by the National Development and Reform Commission took place on 17 and 18 December 2023.
+According to Arthur Kroeber, speeches before drafting the new plan emphasized new quality productive forces, disruptive innovation, and a new national system for coordination.

-The fourth plenum, held on October 20 to 23, 2025, focused on assessing the previous 14th five-year plan and considered the proposed 15th five-year plan.
-On 24 October 2025, Premier Li Qiang chaired a special meeting on the preparation of the outline of the 14th Five-Year plan, with Vice Premier Ding Xuexiang being present.
+The fourth plenary session of the 20th Central Committee of the Chinese Communist Party, held on 20 to 23 October 2025, focused on assessing the previous 14th Five-Year Plan and considered the proposed 15th five-year plan.
+On 24 October 2025, Premier Li Qiang chaired a special meeting on the preparation of the outline of the 15th Five-Year plan, with Vice Premier Ding Xuexiang being present.
 On 3 November 2025, CCP General Office Director Cai Qi published an opinion piece in the People's Daily, where he stressed the "extreme importance of exercising full and rigorous party self-governance to achieve the economic and social development goals of the 15th five-year plan period".

+On 27 February 2026, the CCP Politburo held a meeting to discuss the draft outline of the plan, which the State Council intended to submit to the fourth session of the 14th National People's Congress for review.
+The National People's Congress subsequently reviewed the draft outline.
+It was approved by the NPC on 12 March 2026.